tremor-rs/tremor-www/docs/scripting/tremor-query/recipes.md

+---
+sidebar_position: 900
+---

+# Recipes

-# Periodic Synthetic Metrics Events
+## Periodic Synthetic Metrics Events

 Periodically, produce basic statistics and percentiles / quartiles from a stream of ingested events, for a particular value in the inbound event stream.